zongzhenyang/CABS/README.md

 The repository contains two types of experiments:

-1. **RoBERTa GLUE Experiments**: The experiments on RoBERTa are organized under the `roberta_glue_experiments` directory.
+1. **RoBERTa GLUE Experiments**: The experiments on RoBERTa are organized under the `src/roberta_glue_experiments` directory.
 These experiments include extracting task vectors, sparsifying them, merging, and evaluating the merged models on GLUE tasks.

-2. **7B Model Experiments with MergeKit**: The experiments on the 7B parameter model are organized under the `mergekit_7b_experiments` directory.
-These experiments include using task vectors to perform model merging and evaluating with MergeKit.
+2. **7B Model Experiments with MergeKit**: The experiments on the 7B parameter model are organized under the `src/mistral_leaderboard_experiments` directory.
+These experiments include using task vectors to perform model merging with MergeKit and evaluating with lm-evaluation-harness.

 Detailed instructions for running the experiments are provided in each respective directory.